Pivot Points Identify Critical Information for Traders

 Reading Pivot Points

 This means that the lines can provide traders with trade entry and exit points.
-Pivot Points are pretty accurate and relevant because they use previous period price action to forecast probable current price behaviour.
+PPs are pretty accurate and relevant because they use previous period price action to forecast probable current price behaviour.

 Trading with Pivot Points